pandalearnstocode/aritro/content/authors/authors/_index.md

 title: Aritra Biswas
 ---

-Hello there!
-I'm Aritra Biswas, an ML Engineer at AB InBev and an independent ML researcher.
-I have a passion for developing products that make analytics more accessible and user-friendly.
-Originally from Calcutta, I currently reside in Bangalore.
-When I'm not immersed in my work, you can find me indulging in my hobbies of reading, traveling, and blogging.
-Join me on this exciting journey of exploring the world of technology and data through my blog!
+Hello and welcome!
+I am Aritra Biswas, a Machine Learning Engineer at AB InBev and an independent researcher with a deep-seated passion for making analytics more intuitive and accessible.
+Originally from the vibrant city of Calcutta, I now reside in the bustling tech hub of Bangalore.
+In my professional life, I am dedicated to developing cutting-edge products that bridge the gap between complex data and user-friendly solutions.
+My interests span across mathematics, statistics, and computer science, which fuel my drive for innovation in the field of machine learning.
+As a proud millennial, when I am not immersed in my work, you can find me indulging in my hobbies of reading, cooking up a storm in the kitchen, and exploring new cuisines like a true foodie on a mission.
+My love for travel has taken me to various corners of the world 🇵🇱, 🇫🇷, 🇹🇭, 🇲🇾 ,🇸🇬 — where I’ve probably eaten my weight in local delicacies.
+I also enjoy sharing my thoughts and experiences through blogging, because why keep all the fun to myself?
+Join me on this journey as we explore the fascinating realms of technology, data, and beyond together.
+Trust me, it’s going to be a deliciously fun ride!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/aritrabiswas_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.